rdegan/spree-import-products/README.md

 1. Add the gem to your Gemfile, and run bundle install.
     `gem 'import_products', :git => 'git://github.com/joshmcarthur/spree-import-products.git'` then `bundle install`

-2. 'Install' the extension - copy a migration and an initializer. `rake import_products:install`
+2. 'Install' the extension - copy a migration and an initializer. `rails g import_products:install`

 3. Do a db migration. `rake db:migrate`